Press Room

 Find some recent stories below.

-KOMO’s program ARC Seattle interviewed Plymouth about the Plymouth Supply Center, a brand new “shop” where residents can choose items for their home, free of charge.
+Plymouth announces the Plymouth Supply Center, a “shop” where residents can choose items for their home, free of charge.
 Watch it here.

-“When my mom moved into permanent supportive housing [at Plymouth], I finally felt deep relief,” writes Ronnie Henderson in an op-ed in The Seattle Times.
-Read it here.
+“When my mom moved into permanent supportive housing [at Plymouth], I finally felt deep relief,” writes Ronnie Henderson.

-Plymouth and other organizations are interviewed about meeting the growing demand for housing in our region.
+Plymouth and other organizations were interviewed about meeting the growing demand for housing in our region.
 Read it here.